Appearance

 - System layer: apply governance to each AI system in context (controls, evidence, monitoring, change).

-This guide is written as an implementation playbook — what to decide, what to build, what evidence tends to exist, and where teams get stuck.
+This guide is written as an implementation playbook — what to decide, what to build, what evidence tends to exist, and where teams get stuck on the ISO 42001 certification path.

 How ISO/IEC 42001 works in Modulos

-Modulos scopes governance work into projects and uses frameworks to turn standards into executable work:
+Modulos scopes governance work into projects and uses frameworks to turn the ISO 42001 standard into executable work:

-- Requirements define what needs to be fulfilled.
+- Requirements define what ISO 42001 clauses and Annex A controls need to be fulfilled.

 - Controls are the units you execute and review.

-- Evidence is linked to controls and preserved for auditability.
+- Evidence is linked to controls and preserved for auditability under ISO 42001.

 Frameworks